Testing over a continuum of null hypotheses with False Discovery Rate control: Main concepts and tools

-We should ensure in Definition~\ref{def_contstepup} that a step-up procedure satisfies the measurability requirements of Definition~\ref{def_MTP}.
-This is proved separately in Section~\ref{sec:step-upproof}.
-In that section, we also check that the equality $\Lambda(L_\Delta(x,\wh{r}(x)))=\wh{r}(x)$ always holds.
-Hence, $\wh{r}(x)$ is the largest intersection point between the function $r\mapsto \Lambda(L_\Delta(x,r))$ giving the volume of the candidate rejection sets as a function of $r$, and the identity line $r\mapsto r$.
+We should ensure in Definition~\ref{defcontstepup} that a step-up procedure satisfies the measurability requirements of Definition~\ref{defMTP}.
+This is proved separately in Section~\ref{secstep-upproof}.
+In that section, we also check that the equality $\Lambda(L_\Delta (x,\wh{r}(x)))=\wh{r}(x)$ always holds.
+Hence, $\wh{r}(x)$ is the largest intersection point between the function $r\mapsto\Lambda (L_\Delta(x,r))$ giving the volume of the candidate rejection sets as a function of $r$, and the identity line $r\mapsto r$.

-To give some basic intuition behind the principle of a step-up procedure, consider for simplicity that $\pi$ is a constant function, so that the family defined by \eqref{equ_levelset} are ordinary sub-level sets of the $p$-value family.
+To give some basic intuition behind the principle of a step-up procedure, consider for simplicity that $\pi$ is a constant function, so that the family defined by \eqref{equlevelset} are ordinary sub-level sets of the $p$-value family.
 The goal is to find a suitable common rejection threshold $t$ giving rise to rejection set $R_t$.
 Assume also without loss of generality that $\Lambda(\cH)=1$.
 Now consider the following heuristic.
 If the threshold $t$ is deterministic, any $p$-value associated to a true null hypothesis, being stochastically lower bounded by a uniform variable, has probability less than $t$ of being rejected in error.
 Thus, we expect on average a volume $t \Lambda(\cH_0) \leq t$ of erroneously rejected null hypotheses.
-If we therefore use $t$ as a rough upper bound of the numerator in the definition \eqref{defFDP} of the FDP or FDR, and we want the latter to be less than $\alpha$, we obtain the constraint $t/\Lambda(R_t) \leq \alpha$, or equivalently $\Lambda(R_t) \geq \alpha^{-1}t$.
+If we therefore use $t$ as a rough upper bound of the numerator in the definition \eqref{defFDP} of the FDP or FDR, and we want the latter to be less than $\alpha$, we obtain the constraint $t/\Lambda(R_t) \leq\alpha$, or equivalently $\Lambda (R_t) \geq\alpha^{-1}t$.
 Choosing the largest $t$ satisfying this heuristic constraint is equivalent to the step-up procedure wherein $\beta(u)=u$.
 The choice of a different shape function with $\beta(u)\leq u$ can be interpreted roughly as a pessimistic discount to compensate for various inaccuracies in the above heuristic argument (in particular the fact that the obtained threshold is really a random quantity).

-In the case where $\cH$ is finite and $\Lambda$ is the counting measure, it can be seen that the above definition recovers the usual notion of step-up procedures (see, e.g., \citealp{BR2008}); in particular, the linear shape function $\beta(u)=u$ gives rise to the celebrated linear step-up procedure of \cite{BH1995}.
+In the case where $\cH$ is finite and $\Lambda$ is the counting measure, it can be seen that the above definition recovers the usual notion of step-up procedures (see, e.g., Blanchard and Roquain~\cite{BR2008}); in particular, the linear shape function $\beta(u)=u$ gives rise to the celebrated linear step-up procedure of Benjamini and Hochberg \cite{BH1995}.